Max Chandler-Mather: Political positions

 In a 2020 interview with Tom Ballard, Chandler-Mather expressed a desire to turn the Queensland Greens into a mass party that was primarily supported by the working class, though he stated he did not identify as a socialist ideologically, instead claiming that his priorities merely overlapped with what is often perceived as socialism.
-Chandler-Mather's positions were deemed by the Green Left Weekly to be firmly on the left-wing of the Greens, with him supporting a four-day workweek and public ownership of the electricity and telecommunications industries.
+Chandler-Mather's positions were deemed by the Green Left Weekly to be firmly on the left-wing of the Greens, noting his support for a four-day workweek and the public ownership of the electricity and telecommunications industries.
 Chandler-Mather describes his politics during his time at university as supporting democratic socialism.
+He has also been described as a "left populist".